© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 250yds (230m) long, S of Careg-y-Big is a scheduled monument protected by Historic England under reference 1006264.
 View the official record →

-Offa's Dyke is a linear earthwork constructed during the late eighth century under the direction of King Offa of Mercia to define the boundary between his kingdom and Wales.
+Offa's Dyke is a late eighth-century earthwork constructed under King Offa of Mercia, forming a substantial linear barrier across the Welsh-English border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006264.

 Offa's Dyke: section 250yds (230m) long, S of Careg-y-Big is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006264.